Chart Color Schemes

 Population

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the estimated population of Paradise Point as of Nov 2025 is around 7,593.
-This reflects an increase of 531 people (7.5%) since the 2021 Census, which reported a population of 7,062 people.
-The change was inferred from the resident population of 7,575 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 56 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,998 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Paradise Point's 7.5% growth since the 2021 census exceeded the SA3 area's 6.5%, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 56% of overall population gains during recent periods, although all drivers including interstate migration and natural growth were positive factors.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Paradise Point's population is estimated at around 7,584 as of Nov 2025.
+This reflects an increase of 522 people (7.4%) since the 2021 Census, which reported a population of 7,062 people.
+The change is inferred from the resident population of 7,568 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 56 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,995 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+Paradise Point's growth of 7.4% since the 2021 census exceeded the SA3 area's growth of 6.5%, marking it as a growth leader in the region.
+Population growth was primarily driven by overseas migration contributing approximately 56.00000000000001% of overall population gains during recent periods, although all drivers including interstate migration and natural growth were positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
-As we examine future population trends, a significant population increase in the top quartile of locations outside of capital cities is forecast, with the suburb expected to grow by 1,850 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 23.8% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+However, these state projections do not provide age category splits; hence proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023 based on 2022 data are applied for each age cohort where utilized.
+Examining future population trends, a significant population increase in the top quartile of locations outside capital cities is forecast, with Paradise Point expected to grow by 1,852 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 23.9% in total over the 17 years.

 Frequently Asked Questions - Population